Leadership Skagit FAQs

 - Carefully fill out the application form in its entirety.
 We want to know what you care about in our community and why, and how you will benefit from engagement in Leadership Skagit.

-- Feel free to contact Program Manager Mary Heffernan Trester at firstname.lastname@example.org for more information.
+- Feel free to contact the Program Manager for more information: email@example.com.

 12. What happens after I submit my application?